A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Introduction

 \section{Introduction}

-We consider large-scale unconstrained optimization problems of the form where $f:\Re^n\rightarrow \Re$ is a twice-continuously differentiable function.
+We consider nonconvex large-scale unconstrained optimization problems of the form where $f:\Re^n\rightarrow \Re$ is a twice-continuously differentiable function.
 In this setting, second-order methods are undesirable when the Hessian is too computationally expensive to compute or store.
 In this paper, we consider the first-order multipoint symmetric secant ({ MSS}) method~\cite{burdakov1983methods} and its limited-memory extension~\cite{burdakov2002limited}.
 We propose a new formulation of the limited-memory { MSS} method that allows for a dense initialization in place of the usual scalar multiple of the identity matrix.
 The dense initialization does not significantly increase storage costs; in fact, the dense initialization only requires storing one extra scalar.

-Multipoint symmetric secant methods can be thought of generalizations of quasi-Newton methods.
-Quasi-Newton methods generate a sequence of matrices $\{B_k\}$ to approximate the true Hessian of $f$.
+Multipoint symmetric secant methods can be thought of as generalizations of quasi-Newton methods.
+Quasi-Newton methods generate a sequence of possibly-indefinite matrices $\{B_k\}$ to approximate the true Hessian of $f$.
 These methods build Hessian approximations using \emph{quasi-Newton pairs} $\{s_k,y_k\}$ that satisfy the \emph{secant condition} $B_{k+1}s_k=y_k$ for all $k$.
 In contrast, { MSS} methods seek to impose the secant condition on \emph{all} the stored pairs: $B_kS_k=Y_k$ for all $k$, where

 It turns out that imposing this requirement while insisting $B_k$ is a symmetric matrix is, generally speaking, not possible.
-The need to relax these conditions becomes apparent when one considers that if $B_kS_k=Y_k$ then it follows that $S_k^TB_kS_k=S_k^TY_k$, giving that $S_k^TY_k$ must be symmetric~\cite{schnabel1983quasi}.
+The need to relax these conditions becomes apparent when one considers that if $B_kS_k=Y_k$ then it follows that $S_k^TB_kS_k=S_k^TY_k$, giving that if $B_k$ is symmetric then $S_k^TY_k$ must be symmetric~\cite{schnabel1983quasi}.
 Unfortunately, $S_k^TY_k$ is usually not symmetric.
 Instead of strictly imposing both the multiple secant conditions and symmetry, some of these conditions must be relaxed.

 One way to relax these conditions is to ensure the multiple secant conditions hold but not enforce symmetry.
 In~\cite{schnabel1983quasi}, Schnabel generalizes the Powell-Symmetric-Broyden ({ PSB}), Broyden-Fletcher-Goldfarb-Shanno ({ BFGS}), and the Davidon-Fletcher-Powell ({ DFP}) updates to satisfy $B_kS_k=Y_k$.
 However, in each case, these generalizations may not be symmetric and there are conditions that must be met for the updates to be well-defined.
 Alternatively, one may relax the multiple secant equations but enforce symmetry.
 An example of this is found in the same paper when Schnabel proposes perturbing $Y_k$ to obtain a symmetric matrix.